Why copywriting, you ask?

 White Papers

-My personal favorite.
-These important informational documents highlight features, methods, technology, and other such specific information that customers and businesses need to understand.
-Not overtly trying to push an agenda, the idea is more on educating and promoting a product.
-It’s about informing the reader so they can better understand the concepts, qualities, or technology being presented to them.
+Not overtly trying to push an agenda, this kind of content writing is more on educating and promoting a product.
+It informs the reader so they can better understand the concepts, qualities, or technology being presented to them.

 In a nutshell?
 White papers are big hairy reports on whatever the heck you need them to be on.
 They’re often technical and complex and for some reason I love writing them even though they suck my soul out of my eyeballs.
 I’m weird that way.